 Once you set your camera on a tripod, you need to continue working on decreasing your shutter speed.
 Lowing the camera ISO to the smallest number not only increases image quality, but also decreases the shutter speed.
 For example, decreasing camera ISO from ISO 800 to 100 on a Canon DSLR decreases the shutter speed by three full stops, so if you were shooting at 1/200th of a second, you would end up with a shutter speed to 1/25th of a second.

-Changing aperture to a larger f/ number decreases the amount of light that passes through the lens.
-If your shutter speed is too high, try changing the aperture to a larger number like f/10 or even f/16 and higher, if necessary.
+Stopping down, or increasing the f/ number, decreases the amount of light that passes through the lens.
+If your shutter speed is too high, try changing the aperture to a larger number like f/11 or even f/16, if necessary.
 Changing aperture is the last thing you can try on your camera, if you do not want to spend the money on a good ND filter (see below).

 If you have already tried decreasing your camera ISO to the lowest number and you have already adjusted your aperture to the largest f/ number and you still cannot get to multiple seconds of exposure, it means that you are most likely shooting in bright-day conditions and there is still too much light entering through the lens.
 The only way to decrease the amount of light going through the lens, is to use a filter in front of the lens that blocks a large portion of incoming light.
 “ND” or “Neutral Density” filters are specifically designed for this purpose – to only let a small amount of light into the lens in order to decrease the camera shutter speed.
 There are many different types of Neutral Density filters out there and most of them differ by the amount of light they let through.
 I personally use the B+W 77mm ND 1.8 and B+W 77mm ND 3.0 circular filters.